aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

 import TabItem from '@theme/TabItem';
 import ConsoleLabel from "@site/src/components/ConsoleIcons"

-Access control lists (ACLs) in Aiven for Apache Kafka® define and enforce permissions for Apache Kafka resources, such as topics, schemas, consumer groups, and transactional IDs.
+Access control lists (ACLs) in Aiven for Apache Kafka® define permissions for topics, schemas, consumer groups, and transactional IDs.
 ACLs control which authenticated users or applications (principals) can perform specific operations on these resources.